parasiticfrisk/iNaturalist_references/gh_pages/static/markdown/Birds/Ornithology.md

 1. KQED and PBS Digital Studios.
 “Deep Look: Explore big scientific mysteries by going incredibly small.”
 YouTube, September 26, 2014. https://www.youtube.com/@KQEDDeepLook.
    * ———.
 "How Do Pelicans Survive Their Death-Defying Dives? | Deep Look."
 Video, YouTube, April 25, 2017. https://youtu.be/BfEboMmwAMw.
    * ———.
 "Peregrine Falcons are Feathered Fighter Jets, Basically | Deep Look."
 Video, YouTube, August 20, 2019. https://youtu.be/lm0CtcEZV4E.
    * ———.
+"Raising Peregrine Falcon Chicks is a Real Cliff-hanger | Deep Look."
+Video, YouTube, October 6, 2020. https://youtu.be/RTNZmnD27is.
+   * ———.
 "What Happens When You Put a Hummingbird in a Wind Tunnel? | Deep Look."
 Video, YouTube, March 31, 2015. https://youtu.be/1V7Tim2RNTo.
    * ———.
 "You’d Never Guess What an Acorn Woodpecker Eats | Deep Look."
 Video, YouTube, June 12, 2018. https://youtu.be/XvPaiDX_3JM.
    * ———.
 "You've Heard of a Murder of Crows.
 How About a Crow Funeral? | Deep Look."
 Video, YouTube, May 15, 2018. https://youtu.be/ixYVFZnNl6s.